-- o Terminal Development: This site is associated with shoreline development at Terminal 106, the vacation of a portion of South Oregon Street and shoreline development at Terminal 108. - Diagonal Way South on the east bank of the Duwamish Waterway.
+- o Terminal Development: This site is associated with shoreline development at Terminal 106, the vacation of a portion of South Oregon Street and shoreline development at Terminal 108. - Location: In and adjacent to the street right-of-way at Diagonal Way South on the east bank of the Duwamish Waterway.
 The site offers direct access to the river and views across the waterway to Kellogg Island.
-This site is adjacent to an existing bicycle route and a Metro bus route. - o Access Improvements: Beach access, hand boat launch, picnic tables, landscaping, parking and signage. - o Special Conditions: None.
+This site is adjacent to an existing bicycle route and a Metro bus route. - O Access Improvements: Beach access, hand boat launch, picnic tables, landscaping, parking and signage. - o Special Conditions: None.